Vernon Hargreaves: Cincinnati Bengals

 On November 4, 2021, Hargreaves was claimed off waivers by the Cincinnati Bengals.
 Hargreaves was penalized 15 yards for running onto the field in Super Bowl LVI, despite being inactive for the game.
 Six days later, Hargreaves was fined $5,555.

 NFL career statistics

 Personal life

 His father Vernon Hargreaves Jr. is a college football coach who won a national championship as the linebackers coach for the Miami Hurricanes in 2001.
+His father was an All-American at University of Connecticut in 1984 and 1985, and then played professionally in the Italian Football League.